You Invest Trade FAQs

 What online trading services does J.P.
 Morgan offer?

 J.P.
 Morgan offers You Invest Trade, an online self-directed brokerage account in which you can trade stocks, ETFs, mutual funds, options and fixed income products online.
 To purchase other types of investments, please contact your J.P.
 Morgan Advisor.

 How do I place a trade in my investment account?

-In the top menu, choose “Investments,” then “Trade.”
-Then choose the kind of products you’d like to trade: stocks, ETFs, mutual funds, options or fixed income.
+In the top menu, choose "Trade" then choose the kind of product you’d like to trade: stocks, ETFs, mutual funds, options or fixed income.

 What does “account value” mean?